s3lite/s3lite/README.md

 `async` `all ([params...])` `→` `{Promise<Array>}`

-Execute the statement with the specified parameters and returns`Promise` of `Array` if the query has been executed successfully.<br>
+Execute the statement with specified parameters and returns`Promise` of `Array` if the query has been executed successfully.<br>
 If no data found, empty array has been resolved by the promise.

 **Parameters:**